spacetelescope/romancal/docs/roman/outlier_detection/outlier_detection.rst

 depending on the number of inputs, the size of each input, and the size of the final output product.
 Specifically,

 #.
-The input :py:class:`~romancal.datamodels.ModelContainer` all input exposures would
+The input :py:class:`~romancal.datamodels.ModelLibrary` all input exposures would
    have been kept open in memory to make processing more efficient.

 #.
 The initial resample step creates an output product for EACH input that is the